City-of-Helsinki/suomifi-viestit-tester/README.md

 Note that "systemId" is your "username", you've received this from suomi.fi while registering for the messaging service.
-You can have multiple systemId, with their associated serviceIds.
+You can have multiple systemId, each with their associated serviceIds.

+Also note that the messaging API is locked to the IP addresses you specified while registering.
+You'll get an error, if you try to access the API from any other address.

-1. python
+1. ipython   # you can also use just plain python
 2. from suomifi_viestit_tester import SFMsgTester
 3. m=SFMsgTester()
 4. m.login("{your_suomifimsg_systemId}", "{your_suomifimsg_password}")